telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

 ### Custom DataType CRUD Operations Setup

-The example below demonstrates how to bind the Grid to the Kendo UI online demo service that serves `jsonp` data.
+The following example demonstrates how to bind the Grid to the Kendo UI online demo service that serves `jsonp` data.

 To see the full demo, refer to the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}#sample-application).